-I don’t remember how many times my mother told me this story, or how many times I have told it to you.
-It bears retelling.
+I don’t remember how many times my mother told me this story and I have, in another context, told it to you too.

 My mother was blond and green-eyed.
 At 5 foot 7 inches, she was tall for her generation.
 Her English was better than most of the family since she had been born “on this side” of the Atlantic and had all her schooling in New York.

 She was ushered into a room to be interviewed for the job she wanted.
 A few questions were asked.
 A form was handed to her and she filled it out.
 When she came to the box that asked her religion, she wrote Jewish.
 The interviewer looked at the application, said: “Jewish, eh?”

 He tore the application to pieces and threw it in the trash in front of my mother.
 She said that from that day forward, she wrote Protestant because no one would ever do that to her again.

 I’ve told this story before, but I needed to retell it.
 Because I finally made a leap of understanding between this anecdote and connected it to a part of my mother I never quite “got.”

 My mother wanted me to get a nose job.
 When I turned 16, she wanted me to have plastic surgery to “fix” my nose.

 “But don’t you want it to look ‘normal’?” she asked.